 6.1.
 Yielding when turning left and making a U-turn – CVC 21801

-Vehicle Code 21801 CVC is the California statute that applies when a driver is turning left or completing a U-turn to the left and is facing oncoming traffic.
+Vehicle Code 21801 CVC is the California statute that applies when turning left or completing a U-turn to the left and facing oncoming traffic.

-The law says that a motorist in this situation must yield the right-of-way to approaching traffic up until he/she completes the turn with reasonable safety.
+The law says that you must yield the right-of-way to approaching traffic up until you complete the turn with reasonable safety.

 A violation of this law has the same penalties as making an illegal U-turn in a business district.